 Cotton balls or swabs

 Hygiene is important because you never want your dog to catch some other disease while dealing with its injury.
-So, the cotton swabs help you clean the blood and/or dirt from the wound.
+So, the cotton swabs help you clean the blood and dirt from the wound.
 Also, it can be used to apply wound disinfectant or ointment to the wound.

 Scissors with the blunt end

 The scissors can be used to cut and remove bandages or hair near the injury.
 The blunt-ended scissors are safer to use especially when you need to use them near the nose, eyes, or ears.
-So, the pair of blunt-ended or blunt-tipped scissors is a must-have item for your pet first aid kit.
+So, the pair of blunt-ended or blunt-tipped scissors is a must-have item for your pet’s first aid kit.

 Battery-powered Beard Trimmer

 Using a beard trimmer to remove fur, hair, and mats around your dog’s wounds instead of scissors will decrease the chances of accidental cuts to your dog’s skin.
 A battery-powered or rechargeable beard trimmer can also help you remove sticky stuff such as glue and gum.

 Ice packs or cold packs can be used as a cold compress to control inflammation and swelling.
-It is usually used after your pet has been stung by a bee or wasp, got a minor injury, or a sprain and strain.
+It is usually used after your pet has been stung by a bee or wasp, got a minor injury, or has a sprain and strain.